 - If you are admitted under the Early Decision program, you are obligated to accept Columbia’s offer of admission.
 Once you accept Columbia’s offer of admission, you may file no further college applications and must withdraw any other applications that have already been submitted.
 Only students who (after consultation with the Financial Aid Office) cite financial reasons for not attending will be released from the Early Decision agreement.

-According to the National Association for College Admissions Counseling guidelines, “while pursuing admission under an Early Decision plan, students may apply to other institutions, but may have only one Early Decision application pending at any time.”
+According to the National Association for College Admission Counseling guidelines, “while pursuing admission under an Early Decision plan, students may apply to other institutions, but may have only one Early Decision application pending at any time.”
 While Columbia does not necessarily encourage the filing of both Early Decision (binding) and Early Action (non-binding) applications, we do not prohibit candidates from doing so.
 However, candidates should be aware that Columbia’s Early Decision program is a binding agreement and a candidate will be expected to enroll, regardless of any pending applications (early or otherwise).

 If you are offered admission under the Early Decision plan, we expect that you will maintain a rigorous course load and a strong academic performance for the remainder of your senior year.
 Any non-elective course changes to take place after admission must be discussed and approved in advance by the Office of Undergraduate Admissions.
 You must submit the Mid-Year School Report and eventually a final transcript.
 Your academic performance will be monitored and evaluated through the end of the senior year.